Alexis Krasilovsky: Film and Book Projects: Women Behind the Camera: Conversations with Camerawomen and Shooting Women: Behind the Camera, Around the World

 Krasilovsky’s feature-length documentary tells the stories of female filmmakers and crew members across 17 countries.
 When this documentary was released, women made up a tiny percentage of cinematographers of feature films in the US; statistics in other nations were not much better.

 The inspiration for Women Behind the Camera came from acquaintance with Brianne Murphy, ASC, whose career in cinematography broke gender barriers, including becoming the first female allowed to join the International Cinematographers Guild.

-“Brianne was my inspiration because she had the tenacity, the courage and sense of humor that enabled her to survive at a time when the industry was inhospitable to camerawomen.”
+Krasilovsky praised Brianne, stating, “Brianne was my inspiration because she had the tenacity, the courage and sense of humor that enabled her to survive at a time when the industry was inhospitable to camerawomen.”

 Krasilovsky’s interviews with cinematographers and crew members underscore the problems facing women in the field, including perceptions that women needed to stay home with children, that they weren’t capable of handling the heavy equipment, that women shouldn’t be in the vicinity of danger (including war zones) and of general derogatory sexist attitudes encountered from interview through worksite experiences.

 The film was preceded by the book, Women Behind the Camera: Conversations with Camerawomen (1997), which focused on American camerawomen, and was followed by a book with an international scope, Shooting Women: Behind the Camera, Around the World, which was authored with Harriet Margolis and Julia Stein. "[Shooting Women] shares insights into what it takes to succeed as a camerawoman… .”
 Krasilovsky states that the book “tells women what it’s really like, and it encourages women considering this profession by exploring the paths (film school/training programs/mentors/rental houses/on-the-job learning/social activist filming/etc.) towards making a living as a cinematographer.”

 Harriet Margolis highlights the value of “identifying general problems that can be solved collectively rather than allowing individual women to feel that they are alone in the world with problems that they can’t solve by themselves.”